 To declare your interest in pursuing the secondary field in EMR, please go online and follow the prompts of the Secondary Field Web Tool.

-Students considering the secondary field should consult with the Secondary Field Academic Adviser at firstname.lastname@example.org as soon as possible.
+Students considering the secondary field should consult with the Administrative and Program Director at email@example.com as soon as possible.

-Faculty advisers are available for consultation regarding specialization in a given track.
-Students working towards a secondary field in EMR can reach out to these advisers for guidance on course path, extracurricular options, and other questions.
-See the EMR website for a list of current faculty advisers.
+Students working towards a secondary field in EMR can reach out to members of the Faculty Advisory Committee for guidance on course path, extracurricular options, and other questions.
+See the EMR website for a list of affiliated faculty members.